-Recorded in October at MARZ Studios in Nederland, TX.
+Recorded October 2020 at MARZ Studios in Nederland, TX.
 A wonderful collection of Christmas music that I was blessed to be a part of.
 16 tracks of music all from Gulf Coast Records artists.
 I play on tracks by; Mike Zito, Albert Castiglia, Kevin Burt, Billy Price, Jimmy Carpenter, Tony Campanella, & Diana Rein.
 All of the tracks I played on were done with an Alesis electronic drumset.
 Quick & easy to get sounds and make music!

 Recorded the first week of June 2020 at MARZ Studios in Nederland, TX.
 This was the first record done all together in one space after the initial lockdown phase due to Covid 19.
 I used some 1990's era Yamaha Recording Custom Drums along with various snare drums.
 Mike Zito on rhythm guitar and Doug Byrkit on bass.
 Mixed & Mastered by Mr. David Ferrell.
 I LOVE Kevin Burt and this was a real blessing getting to record his music with him.
 He is a TRUE artist in every sense of the word.
 HUGE voice, honest lyrics, and beautiful/funky melodies.
 Please check him out when you get a chance! www.kevinburtmusic.com